Oles Honchar: Early years

 It has commonly been written that Oles Honchar was born in Sukha sloboda (now Sukhe village) in Kobelyaky uyezd, Poltava Governorate, Russian Empire in a family of factory workers, Terentiy Sydorovych and Tetiana Havrylivna Bilychenko.
 However more recently found documents from the regional archives of Dnipropetrovsk Region tell that he was born in a village of Lomivka, which just before World War II was incorporated into the city of Dnipropetrovsk.
 His mother died when he was three, and his father perished on a job site later in 1941.
 Being left parentless, he was taken by his maternal grandparents to live in the village of Sukhe.
-Living with his maternal grandparents, Oleksandr took their last name and, thus, became known as Oles Honchar (Oles is a diminutive of Oleksandr).
+Living with his maternal grandparents, Oleksandr took their last name and, thus, became known as Oles Honchar (Oles is a nickname of Oleksander).

 Since 1925, Honchar studied first in his village (Sukhe), later in the village of Khorishky (today Kozelshchyna District).
 In 1933 he finished a seven-year school in the neighboring village of Breusivka.
 Honchar then found a job with the local newspaper "Expanded front" (Kozelshchyna District).
 From 1933 to 1937 he studied journalism at the Kharkiv vocational school of Nikolai Ostrovsky (author of How the Steel Was Tempered).
 Afterward, Honchar worked as a teacher in a village of Manuilivka (today Derhachi District) near Kharkiv and as a journalist in the Kharkiv Region newspaper Lenin's shift.
 In 1937 he started to publish his first works, mostly short stories, through various republican publishers: Literary Newspaper, Pioneeria, Komsomolets of Ukraine, and Young Bolshevik.